-Spirulina is an alga or a seaweed or a sea plant, it belongs to the Blue Green Algae family.
+Spirulina is an alga or a seaweed or a sea vegetable, it belongs to the Blue Green Algae family.
 Spirulina is found in the sea and salty lakes.
 It looks green and it has a refreshing taste.
 It is the most nutritious superfood supplement.
 Spirulina offers multi-vitamins, saturated fat, carbohydrate, dietary fiber and it is highly mineral rich.
 It is commercially cultivated in Spirulina farms.

 Spirulina was found in abundance at Lake Texcoco by French researchers in the 1960s, The first large-scale spirulina production plant, run by Sosa Texcoco, was established in the early 1970s.